Joelx/rasax-deployment-guide/README.md

 ```sh
 docker login
 ```
-2. (Optional) You could also skip this part and build it from your CI/CD workflow directly.
+2. (Optional.
+You could also skip this part and build it from your CI/CD workflow directly.)
 In this case we first build our action server via a Dockerfile provided under the root directory of this project:
 ```sh
 docker build . -t YOUR-DOCKER-HUB-USERNAME/example-action-server:latest
 ```